 | Sandbox blocks network access | Sandbox mode enabled by default | Disable the sandbox with dangerouslyDisableSandbox if justified |

-| Pre-commit hooks refused | Claude Code does not have permission to execute hooks | Make the hook executable: chmod +x .git/hooks/pre-commit |
+| Pre-commit hooks refused | Claude Code does not have permission to execute hooks | Make the hook executable: chmod +x.git/hooks/pre-commit |

-| Unable to read a file outside the project | Default path restriction in Claude Code | Add the path to allowedDirectories in the configuration |
+| Unable to read a file outside the project | Default path restriction in Claude Code | Add the path to the allow rules in settings.json |

 | API key not recognized or expired | ANTHROPIC_API_KEY variable missing or invalid | Export the key: export ANTHROPIC_API_KEY=sk-ant-... |